MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv-step-by-step.md

 ### Anchors

 The Generic CSV Connector doesn't support the use of complex anchors or anchor attribute configurations that differ from their corresponding object's CSV file’s anchor ID field designation.
 This is why the anchor selection fields are locked.
-To make a change in anchor attribute designation, return to the [Schema 2 (Identity and Reference Field Configurations)](./microsoft-identity-manager-2016-connector-genericcsv-step-by-step.md#schema-2-identity-and-reference-field-configurations) page
+To make a change in anchor attribute designation, return to the [Schema 2 (Identity and Reference Field Configurations)](./microsoft-identity-manager-2016-connector-genericcsv-step-by-step.md#schema-2-identity-and-reference-field-configurations) page.

 The following image is an example of the *Anchors* page.